lief-project/LIEF/doc/sphinx/installation.rst

   [dependencies]
   lief = "0.17.4"

-You can find more details in the :ref:`Rust API section <lief_rust_bindings>`
+You can find more details in the :ref:`Rust API section <lief_rust_bindings>`.

 CMake Integration
 -----------------

-There are a few ways to integrate LIEF as a dependency in another project.
+There are a few ways to integrate LIEF as a dependency into another project.
-The different methods are listed in order of preference and CMake best practice.
+The following methods are listed in order of preference according to CMake best practices.
-These listings are only to show basic examples.
-Please refer to the CMake documentation for questions related to more complex project setup.
+These snippets show basic examples; please refer to the official CMake documentation for questions related to more complex project setups.

 find_package()
 **************